-Welcome to loneXplorer!
+Welcome to loneXplorer

 Hello and thank you for visiting loneXplorer.com.au, the travel blog of Dan Draper.
 Travelling can be a daunting experience for many people including myself, so I hope that writing about my experiences here will help, educate and inform those who read and hopefully inspire others to get out there and see the world.

-So who am I?
+Who am I?

 The goal of loneXplorer is to basically cut through the crap and get right down to the nitty gritty of what you can expect to see and do if you decide to take on any of the adventures I undertake.
-I want to give you as must detail as I possibly can to help you make an informed decision on where to go, stay and eat.
+I want to give you as much detail as I possibly can to help you make an informed decision on where to go, stay and eat.